 It will be classified as unnecessary roughness, which carries a 15-yard penalty.
 The only additional explanation provided by the rule book is this, with strike-throughs denoting the language that’s been excised:

 So: No player can lower his head to make contact, and using any part of a helmet to “butt, spear, or ram an opponent” is verboten, regardless of intent or impact.
 As for what might constitute an ejection...

 For additional clarity, the league put out a video that shows different plays that will be deemed illegal, along with examples of hits that will warrant an ejection, which will be subject to video reviews to be done by the centralized command center in New York City:

 With this rule, the NFL is attempting to avoid the over-legislated confusion it created with all the additions made through the years to the catch rule, which never could keep up with the infinite potential movements of the human body.
-By drawing the helmet rule so narrowly, the NFL is trying to discourage the sort of plays like the one that injured Steelers linebacker Ryan Shazier last year.
+By drawing the helmet rule so broadly, the NFL is trying to discourage the sort of plays like the one that injured Steelers linebacker Ryan Shazier last year.
 But depending on how strictly it’s enforced, it might also prohibit any number of prosaic football maneuvers, too.
 Offensive players with the ball often lead with their helmets to either fight for extra yardage or to brace themselves for oncoming contact.
 This is especially true for quarterback sneaks.
 And on every play, offensive and defensive linemen tend to smack helmets as a matter of course.

 Jim Daopoulos, a former NFL official who also spent 12 years supervising the officials, has no idea how the officials are even expected to enforce the rule.
 “It’s going to be a tough situation for them to police,” Daopoulos told me.